top of page

 Dr. Kraus is board certified in Clinical Psychology by the American Board of Professional Psychology (ABPP), board certified in Group Psychotherapy by the National Registry of Group Psychotherapists, a Somatic Experiencing Trauma Practitioner, and an Integral Somatic Psychology Trauma Practitioner.
 He is also on the editorial board of Aggression and Violent Behavior: A Review Journal.

 * The icon depicted to the left of my name at the top of the page is a “Tapuat”— the Hopi symbol for transformation, growth, and renewal.
 It represents our life journey for finding meaning and purpose.
-While a maze like this one can feel challenging and confusing it can also feel calming and restorative when mastered or when its complexity can be accepted — much like the experience of effective psychotherapy.
+While a maze like a Tapuat can feel challenging and confusing, it can also feel calming and restorative when mastered or when its complexity can be accepted — much like the experience of effective psychotherapy.

 beach_edited.jpg